Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 That’s all for our in-depth review.
 Here’s a quick recap to help you figure out which company is best for you.

-- Plans: If you don’t need a ton of data and just want the lowest price, then Twigby has tons of low-data plans for under $30 a month.
+- Plans: If you don’t need a ton of data and just want the lowest price, then Twigby has a bunch of low-data plans for under $40 a month.
 Verizon is the opposite: it offers high-performance, high-data plans that cost a pretty penny.

 - Family plans: Twigby technically lets you add extra lines to your phone plan, but you won’t get any discounts for doing so.
 Verizon, on the other hand, offers significant cost savings when you sign up for a family plan.